List of rulers of Odisha: Shailodbhava dynasty

-They ruled from the region ranging from coastal Orissa to Mahanadi and to Mahendragiri in Paralakhemundi.
-This region was called the Kangoda mandala.
-Sailobhava, the founder of dynasty, is said to have born of a rock, hence the name Shailodbhava.
+They ruled from the region ranging from coastal Odisha to Mahanadi and to Mahendragiri in Paralakhemundi.
+This region was called the Kongoda mandala.
+Sailobhava, the founder of dynasty, is said to have been born of a rock, hence the name Shailodbhava.
 Sailobhava was the adopted son of one Pulindasena, who was possibly a chieftain.
-They were possibly the subordinates of Shashanka during Madhavaraja II, then they later rebelled.
+They were possibly the subordinates of Shashanka until Madhavaraja II.